 Woodside says it is rectifying corrosion issue at Australia's Karratha gas plant

-SINGAPORE (Reuters) -Woodside Petroleum is rectifying a corrosion issue identified during planned maintenance at the Karratha gas plant in western Australia, a company spokesperson said on Friday.
+SINGAPORE, July 9 (Reuters) - Woodside Petroleum (WPL.AX) is rectifying a corrosion issue identified during planned maintenance at the Karratha gas plant in western Australia, a company spokesperson said on Friday.

 "We have discussed with the regulator and are taking all necessary measures to ensure the ongoing safety of our people and operations," the spokesperson told Reuters, adding there was no material impact to Woodside's current production guidance.